-Since gaining independence in 1821 the country has been ruled by the military for most of its history, with the exception of two popularly elected governments that provided a 10-year period of democracy from 1944 to 1954.
-Amid U.S. government claims of Communist influence, the democratically elected government was toppled in 1954 in an invasion by U.S.-backed Guatemalan exiles.
-The ensuing military rule helped perpetuate an intense concentration of wealth and land that left the indigenous Maya population almost totally disenfranchised and thus contributed to a 36-year civil war.
-While peace accords were signed in December 1996, they were never ratified by Guatemala’s Congress; the disparities continue and the country continues to struggle with violence, corruption, and economic challenges.
+Since gaining independence from Spain in 1821, Guatemala has been ruled by the military for most of its history, with the exception of two popularly elected governments that provided a 10-year period of democracy from 1944 to 1954.
+Amid U.S. government claims of communist influence, the democratically-elected government was toppled in 1954 in an invasion by U.S.-backed Guatemalan exiles.
+The ensuing military rule helped perpetuate an intense concentration of wealth and land that left the indigenous Maya population almost totally disenfranchised and thus contributed to a 36-year-long civil war.
+While peace accords were signed in December 1996, they were never ratified by Guatemala’s Congress; the disparities continue and the country continues to struggle with violence, corruption and economic challenges.
 Those in marginalized communities, the majority of whom are indigenous (Maya, Xinka and Garifuna), remain politically, socially, and economically disenfranchised.
 Mission work done on behalf of the PC(USA) in Guatemala is done in partnership with the National Evangelical Presbyterian Church of Guatemala (IENPG) and the Protestant Center for Pastoral Studies in Central America (CEDEPCA).

 About Leslie Vogel

-As a student and later as a teaching assistant at Whitworth College (now University) Leslie participated in an extended study and service experience in Central American that changed her life.
-“Sometimes,” she says, “I think they should put a label on trips like these that says: ‘Warning: Participation in this experience could change the direction of your life permanently.’
-However, I do not regret those changes.”
+As a student and later as a teaching assistant at Whitworth College (now University), Leslie participated in two extended study/service experiences in Central America that changed her life.
+“Sometimes I think they should put a label on trips like these that says: ‘Warning: participation in this experience could change the direction of your life permanently.’
+Nevertheless, I do not regret those changes.”

-In Central America she encountered “incredibly faithful and courageous people who were facing life-threatening and life-altering situations.”
+In Central America, she encountered “incredibly faithful and courageous people who were facing life-threatening and life-altering situations.”
 Their committed discipleship amid great suffering changed the way she read and interpreted the Bible and led her to seek long-term service opportunities in the region.

 Leslie continues to live in Guatemala.
 Her adult children, Luz Rebeca and Amando, live in the San Francisco Bay Area.
 Leslie is a teaching elder of the Presbytery of the Grand Canyon and is affiliated with Palo Cristi Presbyterian Church in Paradise Valley, Arizona.